pluralsight/guides/in-review/interesting-apis/build-a-simpsons-quote-bot-with-twilio-mms-frinkiac-and-python/article.md

 ```
 $ python frinkiac.py
 ```
 Your terminal will look like its frozen, but that's because your app is running.
 After 30 seconds, you should see a line printed to your terminal that says `Message sent!`.
-See the "Optional Steps" section for instructiosn on running your program as a background process.
+See the "Optional Steps" section for instructions on running your program as a background process.

 If your app crashes due to a `hostname doesn't match` error, it's because of an issue between the `requests` library and your Python version.
 Upgrade to Python >=2.7.9 or follow [this StackOverflow answer](https://stackoverflow.com/questions/18578439/using-requests-with-tls-doesnt-give-sni-support/18579484#18579484) to resolve this issue.
 If you run into any errors with Twilio you will see a number of helpful tips printed to the terminal about how to resolve your issue.